xengeo/java-fundamentals/playwright/02_setting_up_playwright.md

 ## Summary

-You've demonstrated that you can get Playwright up-and-running within an IntelliJ project, and use it to launch and interrogate multiple browsers.
+You've demonstrated that you can get Playwright up-and-running within a new Java Gradle project in IntelliJ, and use it to launch and interrogate multiple browsers.
 Next, we'll begin to incorporate real-world scenarios, by plumbing Playwright into some JUnit tests.

 [Next Challenge](03_playwright_in_junit.md)